yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

     NSData *imageData = [coder decodeObjectForKey:@"image"];
     return [UIImage imageWithData:imageData];

-**Manual Encoding.** The general idea in this approach is to open a file and to pass the handler to each object for the object to write itself into the file using a custom format.
+**Manual Encoding** - The general idea in this approach is to open a file and to pass the handler to each object for the object to write itself into the file using a custom format.
 You will need to assign a unique identifier (type) to each object and write the type of the object to file before calling the object to write itself.
 To reconstruct objects, you will require a factory function that will read the file for the object type, create an associated empty object and then pass the file handle to the object for the object to initialize its state.
 Effectively, each object must support a `read` and a `write` method (which you will have to define yourself).

 ### Problem 6: Testing (30 points) ###